The Psychological Importance of Personalization of Space: Can We Make Hotel Rooms More Personalized?

 Another aspect of adaptive design is controlling environmental factors such as lighting and temperature.
 Research by Boyce (2003) has shown that lighting can significantly impact mood and comfort levels.
 By offering adjustable lighting options, hotels can allow guests to tailor the room's ambience to their preferences, whether they prefer bright, energizing light or soft, relaxing illumination.

 Similarly, temperature control is a critical factor in creating a comfortable environment.
-Smart thermostats and climate control systems can allow guests to set their preferred room temperature, enhancing their sense of control and comfort.
+Smart thermostats and climate control systems allow guests to set their preferred room temperature, enhancing their sense of control and comfort.

 Digital Personalization